Lobuche Peak Climb and Nepal Treks with International Mountain Guides

 Expedition Organization and Leadership

-A veteran of dozens of expeditions and an Everest summiter, Ang Jangbu has worked with Eric Simonson on every IMG Himalayan program since 1991 and is a very popular leader.
-Ang Jangbu Sherpa and his staff put together one of the very best Sherpa teams for IMG.
-We are proud to have a group of Sherpas working for us who are among the best paid, best led, best equipped, and best trained in the business.
+A veteran of dozens of expeditions and an Everest summiter, Ang Jangbu has worked on every IMG Himalayan program since 1991 and is an immensely popular leader.
+Ang Jangbu Sherpa and his staff put together one of the very best Guide teams for IMG.
+We are proud to have a group of Local Guides working for us who are among the best paid, best led, best equipped, and best trained in the business.

 Joining a high-altitude trek or expedition is a serious decision.
 You should be completely confident in the organization and leadership before you make that decision.
 Many of you have climbed with us before, and because your experience with us was good, you're considering another climb with us.
 For those of you who haven't climbed with us before, we strongly encourage you to interview us thoroughly and also talk to our past clients.
 When you're ready to make the decision, we'll be happy to provide you with a complete list of references.
 Please also browse comments online from our trekkers and climbers.